Care as a Complex, Adaptive Ecosystem

 In our research for the Centre for Care we are looking at what characteristics of local social care ecosystems lead to flourishing.
 We explore whether the features of some local systems make them more likely to be degraded and failing, and how we can support flourishing everywhere.

-Commentary on Care as a Complex, Adaptive Ecosystem
+Commentary and other outputs on Care as a Complex, Adaptive Ecosystem

 Commentary pieces relating to Care as a Complex, Adaptive Ecosystem